 - Boca Ciega

 The nicest beaches in the area of Playas del Este are Marazul or Santa Maria.
 These beaches have the nicest sand and clearest water.
-With a good amount of transportation options to get you here from Havana and great places to eat, and even accommodations nearby if you want to spend the night, they’re the perfect beach day (or long weekend) getaway.
+With a good amount of transportation options to get you here from Havana, great places to eat, and even accommodations nearby if you want to spend the night, they’re the perfect beach day (or long weekend) getaway.

 These beaches generally don’t rise to the level of the best beaches in Cuba – after all, this island is known for having some of the most pristine beaches in the world, so that’s a pretty high bar.
 However, you’re still bound to have a fantastic beach day here if you’re staying in Havana.